siva82kb/monalysa/docs/source/api.md

 | {py:mod}`monalysa.misc` | Miscellaneous functions. |
 | {py:mod}`monalysa.experimental` | Experimental function that will eventually be moved to another module. |

-The details of the different pacakges and functions can be found in their respective pages.
+The details of the different packages and functions can be found in their respective pages.